Send Your Love: Release and promotion

 "Send Your Love" was released as a CD single in Japan on 30 July 2003, in Australia on 8 September, and in the United Kingdom on 15 September.
 In the United States, it was serviced to hot adult contemporary and triple A radio on 18 August 2003.
+"Send Your Love" topped the Billboard Dance Club Play chart in a remixed form and peaked at number three on the Billboard Triple-A ranking.

-In the UK, the song debuted and peaked at number 30 on the UK Singles Chart, giving Sting his 23rd top-40 hit, and stayed in the top 100 for two weeks.
+In the UK, the song debuted and peaked at number 30 on the UK Singles Chart, giving Sting his 23rd top-40 hit; the song remained in the top 100 for two weeks.
 It entered the top 10 in Italy, where it peaked at number eight for two consecutive weeks.
 Elsewhere in Europe, the song charted within the top 20 in Hungary and the top 40 Germany and Switzerland.
-In the United States, "Send Your Love" topped the Billboard Dance Club Play chart in a remixed form and peaked at number three on the Billboard Triple-A ranking.
 To promote the single, Sting made a music video for the song that premiered on the television channel VH1 on 18 August 2003.